abhiutd/go-caffe2/README.md

 # go-caffe2
-gomobile compatible bindings for caffe2 to be run on mobile devices
+Go bindings for caffe2 to be deployed on mobile devices using gomobile